 Set to Auto ISO and Aperture priority

-Then let’s cover the camera settings.
+Then let’s go over the camera settings.
 After a few trial and error, what works best for me is to set ISO to Auto.
 This way you will have the fastest shutter speed available.
 Use Aperture priority mode and set to the lowest F-stop possible.
 An F-2.8 or F-4 is a nice setting to get some depth of field and stand out the model in the image.

 On Nikon cameras, use the 3D Focus setting.
 With this focus setting you select a point of focus, and once locked, the autofocus will follow whatever is on that focus point as long as you keep your shutter button half-way pressed.
 This will save you from having blurry images.
 I don’t know if there’s an equivalent setting on Canon cameras.